-The New York Film Academy Virtual Reality Game Design Workshop is an intensive, fulltime, eight-week commitment to developing games for the virtual reality market.
+The New York Film Academy Virtual Reality Game Design Workshop is an intensive, full-time, eight-week commitment to developing games for the virtual reality market.
 Building on the skills acquired through the Introduction to Interactive Virtual Reality Workshop, or outside previous training in 3D modeling & animation and/or coding for Unity, students move quickly through the vocabulary and conventions of playcentric design into the development of a playable VR game demo designed for the HTC Vive VR headset and hand controls.

-The educational objectives in the Virtual Reality Game Design Workshop are to introduce the fundamental concepts of playcentric game design, build on the foundational 3D modeling, animation, and coding skills established in the Introduction to Interactive Virtual Reality Workshop, and apply those skills to the execution of a playable game demo
+The educational objectives in the Virtual Reality Game Design Workshop are to introduce the fundamental concepts of playcentric game design, build on the foundational 3D modeling, animation, and coding skills established in the Introduction to Interactive Virtual Reality Workshop, and apply those skills to the execution of a playable game demo fulfill all financial obligations to the New York Film Academy.

 In order to graduate and receive a Certificate of Completion from the Virtual Reality Game Design Workshop, students must successfully complete every course of study with a passing grade or better and adhere to the New York Film Academy's Attendance Policy and Code of Conduct.
-Additionally, students must fulfill all financial obligations to the New York Film Academy.
+Additionally, students must